 DOE recognizes that agencies want assurance that DOE will respond to petitions in a timely manner to avoid project delays.
-Today’s rule includes a provision that DOE will notify the agency in writing within 90 days of submittal whether a petition for downward adjustment is approved or rejected.
-If DOE rejects the petition, it will include its reasons for doing so in its response to the agency.
-Additionally, today’s final rule includes a provision under which DOE could establish an adjusted value other than the one presented in a petition if DOE finds that the petition does not support the conclusion of the submitting agency but that the statutorily required level was nonetheless technically impractical in light of the agency’s specific functional needs for the building.
-This provision is to provide flexibility in the petition process and reduce the need for agencies to resubmit in the instance of a rejection.
+For petitions for new construction, DOE proposes to notify an agency in writing within 90 days of submittal whether a petition for downward adjustment is approved or rejected.
+If DOE rejects the petition, it would include its reasons for doing so in its response to the agency.
+Additionally for new construction, DOE proposes a provision under which DOE could establish an adjusted value other than the one presented in a petition if DOE finds that the petition does not support the conclusion of the submitting agency but that the statutorily required level was nonetheless technically impractical in light of the agency’s specific functional needs for the building.
+This provision is intended to provide flexibility in the petition process and reduce the need for agencies to resubmit in the instance of a rejection.
 Under the statute, the Secretary of Energy is tasked with deciding whether to grant a petition for downward adjustment and DOE believes that this authority also grants DOE the ability to propose alternative adjusted values if appropriate.

-Today’s rule includes a mailing address and e-mail address for the submission of petitions.
-Information to be included in a petition is addressed in the next subsection.
+For petitions for downward adjustments to the requirements applicable to major renovations, DOE proposes that the downward adjustment would be granted upon submission of specified certifications.
+The necessary certifications are discussed in greater detail further in this document.

-4. Information Required in Petitions
+4. Information Required in Petitions for New Construction

 The NOPR proposed that a petition for downward adjustment of the numeric requirement should include an explanation of what measures would be required to meet the fossil fuel-generated energy consumption reduction requirement, and why those measures would be technically impracticable in light of the agency’s specified functional needs for the building.
 DOE also proposed that the petition should demonstrate that the adjustment requested by the agency represents the largest feasible reduction in fossil fuel-generated energy consumption that can reasonably be achieved.
 DOE solicited comments on those issues.
 75 FR 63412.